-The bridges are among Costa Rica’s most famous tourist attractions, and they are the biggest tourist asset in Costa Rica’s northern zone, attracting more than 100,000 visitors per month.
+The bridges are among Costa Rica’s most famous tourist attractions, and they are the most significant tourist asset in Costa Rica’s northern zone, attracting more than 100,000 visitors per month.

 Arenal Hanging Bridges Ecological Park invites tourists to cross the 20 meters (66 ft) of cable to explore Costa Rica’s tropical forest and surrounding scenery.

 The Arenal Hanging Bridges are part of Costa Rica’s most popular tourist destination, the Arenal Volcano area.
-Costa Rica has a complex system of highways that is based on a series of arterial roads crossing Costa Rica from North to South.
+Costa Rica has a complex highway system based on a series of arterial roads crossing Costa Rica from North to South.

 A landmark of Costa Rica is Parque Nacional Palo Verde.
-Here, you can see highland bird species such as bellbirds and trees like yema huevo or maquenque.
-Lowland bird species (like toucans and crested guans) are also found in the park.
+You can see highland bird species such as bellbirds and trees like yema huevo or maquenque.
+Lowland bird species (like toucans and crested guans) are also in the park.

-The treetop is where different birds, and butterflies live.
-We can’t see them from the ground but you can see them if you climb to the top of a tree – an experience you won’t soon forget!
+The treetop is where different birds and butterflies live.
+We can’t see them from the ground, but you can see them if you climb to the top of a tree – an experience you won’t forget!